See things differently today, click the contact us button!

 Anti-Slavery and Human Trafficking Policy

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Serocor Group's slavery and human trafficking statement for the financial year ending 28 February 2019 and was approved by the Board.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Serocor Group's slavery and human trafficking statement for the financial year ending 28 February 2022.